 If you follow financial or general news you have likely heard about a recession that is coming.
-In recent weeks, the interest on recession has been so high.
-As you can see below, the interest of the term recession has risen sharply this year.
+In recent years, the interest on recession has been so high.
+As you can see below, the interest of the term recession has risen sharply at the beginning of 2020.
 In this article, we will look at the reasons why investors are fearing of a recession and how you can be protected and even make money as these risks increase.

 →What Causes Recessions and How to Stay Safe